Zoe Telford: Career

 In 2009 Telford appeared in several other procedural dramas including Law & Order: UK (2009), the second season of Criminal Justice (2009) where she played the defence barrister for Maxine Peake’s character Julie, and Collision (2009) which was broadcast in the US under the PBS Masterpiece Contemporary.
 In the same year she appeared as a freelance tabloid reporter in two episodes of the comedy series The Thick of It (2009).
 In 2010 she appeared in Foyle's War (2010), shown in the US under the PBS Mystery! series.
 She also appeared in Episodes 2 and 3 of the first season of the BBC's Sherlock (2010) as Sarah, a physician colleague and love interest of Dr. John Watson, played by her Men Only co-star Martin Freeman.
 Telford's appearance as Freya Carlisle in Lewis (2011) reunited her with Juliet Stevenson and Laurence Fox; while her appearance as Eva Storr in the BBC's Room at the Top (2012) reunited her with her Criminal Justice co-star Maxine Peake.
 She played the newly created character Claire Sutton, a policy adviser, in the 2013 remake of Yes, Prime Minister.

 Telford won a Special Commendation Award for her role in the film Greyhawk at the 2014 Edinburgh International Film Festival, where the film premiered.
 She plays Paula, a beleaguered housewife who helps Mal, a blind veteran, find his dog.

 She appeared in the Series 18 opening episodes of Silent Witness (2015) as DCI Jane de Freitas.
-Her role as Bella Cross, the daughter of one of the main suspects in the first season of Unforgotten (2015), reunited her with Nicola Walker, her former co-star in The Last Train.
-She played the tragic Clara Haber in the first season of National Geographic's Genius – Einstein (2017).
-She appeared in other British TV series including Death in Paradise (2018) as Michelle Devaux, a professional poker player, and Grantchester (2019) as Professor Jean Simms, Head of the Computing Department at the University of Cambridge, set in the 1950s.
+Her role as Bella Cross, the daughter of one of the main suspects in the first series of Unforgotten (2015), reunited her with Nicola Walker, her former co-star in The Last Train.
+She played the tragic Clara Haber in the first series of National Geographic's Genius – Einstein (2017).
+She appeared in other British TV series including Death in Paradise (2018) as Michelle Devaux, a professional poker player, and Grantchester (2019) as Jean Simms, Head of the Computing Department at the University of Cambridge, set in the 1950s.
 She played Sarah Bradford, the missing wife of DI David Bradford in the TV series London Kills (2019), produced by Acorn TV and acquired by the BBC for 2020 release in the UK.

 Personal life

-Telford has a son (b.
-2011) and a daughter (b.
-2013).
+Telford has a son and a daughter.
 She lives in Oxfordshire.